-Types of Earth Driller
+Types of Earth Driller Jobs

 - Well Drill Operator

-- Core Driller
+- Well Driller Helper

 In the United States, there were 19,600 jobs for Earth Driller in 2016.
 New jobs are being produced at a rate of 19.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Earth Driller by 2026.
 There will be an estimated 2,600 positions for Earth Driller per year.